 James Mason stars in a radio adaptation of the story made popular by a highly regarded 1947 movie of the same name.
 Mason starred in that film production.
 He plays a member of the Irish separatist movement who is wounded while carrying out a bank holdup.
 He is dazed and stumbles through dark alleyways, as he keeps moving to avoid the police.
 He can hear the car sirens as they try to locate him.
 Even those who are sympathetic to his political cause are unwilling or afraid to shelter him for fear of repercussions from others and the authorities.
 One might turn him in for the reward for his capture.
 An artist wants only to paint his portrait before Mason’s character succumbs to his injuries.
 There is a young woman who loves him, however, and finds him just before as the story reaches its climax.

 The story was adapted by Antony Ellis from the original 1945 novel by British author Frederick Laurence Green.
 It was the best known of his 14 novels.
-Greed died a year after this broadcast at age 51.
+Green died a year after this broadcast at age 51.

 The movie may be viewed at The Internet Archive https://archive.org/details/odd-man-out-1947-james-mason-kathleen-ryan-robert-newton-cyril-cusack